sohailshams/cookbook/README.md

 At login and signup pages all navbar/sidenavbar links will disappear except the logo Recipebook.
 - **All recipes** - When a user land on the home page and user has not logged in yet, user can see the list of all recipes in the database.
 User can also see the list of all recipes once the user has logged in.
-- **Search** - User can search for any recipe in the database for being login or without login in the website.
+- **Search** - User can search for any recipe in the database either way, without logging in or after logging in the website.
 - **Register** - User can easily register if does not have an account as signup form is very simple.
 Signup form form has two fields username and password.
-It is required that a username must be minimum three character long and password should be minimum 6 character long.
-It is not possible to have two accounts with the same name as I have included this feature to check whether the user name already exist or not.
+It is required that a username must be minimum of three character long and password should be minimum 6 character long.
+It is not possible to have two accounts with the same name as before registration username will be checked if it already exist or not.
 If username already exist then user will be notified that username already exist with a flash message.
 - **Login** - If username password does not match user will get a message that invalid username/password.
 - **Flash Messages** - Flash Messages are shown to the user to keep user inform of user interactivity.
-Flash messages for login and signup will stay untill pages is refreshed.
+Flash messages for login and signup will stay untill these pages are refreshed.
 Where as flash messages on recipe addition, deletion and update will disappear after 4 sec.
 - **Logout** - Logout allows a user to end the session and return to the home page.
-- **View** - It allows a user in session to see the details of a recipe.
+- **View** - It allows a user in session to see the details of a recipes in the database.
 - **Add Recipe** - It allows a user to add a new recipe in the database.
 All the fields are required in add recipe form.
-After adding the recipe user will get a flash message that recipe is added successfully and will disappear after 3 sec.
+After adding the recipe user will get a flash message that recipe is added successfully and will disappear after few seconds.
 After this user will be redirected to the all recipes page.
 - **Edit/Delete Recipe** - When user is logged in user can edit or delete a recipe which he owns.
 - **Edit/Delete Buttons**- Edit/Delete buttons will appear only if the user is the owner of that particular recipe.
-- **Cancel Button** - Cancel button is provied in edit recipe page for user's convenience to cancel the operation which will redirect user back to that particular recipe that user was viewing.
+- **Cancel Button** - Cancel button is provied in edit recipe page for user's convenience to cancel the operation which will redirect the user back to that particular recipe that user was viewing before.
 - **Deletion Confirmation**- If a user click on delete button, then a modal will pop up to confirm if user is sure to delete the recipe or not.
 - **My Recipe** - If user want to see his own added recipes then **My Recipe** function will  display the list of user's own recipe.